salesforce/Converse/README.md

    brew install svn
    ```
 5. Run `converse-shell` to test if the package is successfully installed.
-If the command line output contains "Hello, Converse!", then you installed the package successfully.
+If the command line output contains `"Hello, Converse!"`, then you installed the package successfully.
 6. Run `converse-demo` to interact with pre-built example bots, and follow the instructions in your terminal.
 Note that first-time users can leave every required input empty to use the default value.
 Open the link provided by the script using your favorite browser, then you should see the demo page (pictured below).